MOQ Beta | Now Open For Developers / Learn More

 FAQs

-What is Media Over QUIC protocol?
+What is Media over QUIC protocol?

-Media Over QUIC or MOQ is a next-generation streaming protocol that combines sub-second ultra-low latency at broadcast scale with architectural simplicity and transport efficiency.
+Media over QUIC or MOQ is a next-generation streaming protocol that combines sub-second ultra-low latency at broadcast scale with architectural simplicity and transport efficiency.

 Are there any available examples of MOQ protocol implementations?